gooseberry/smoke/docs/user-guide/getting-started.md

 !!!
 Tip
     The default space setting for LDE is 10G.
 You may need more hard drive space if you intend to install many games.

-## Install Ansible
+# Install Ansible
 The script requires to have a recent build of Ansible, so we'll use PIP (Python Package Manager).
-You can choose to install this package automatically via a script, or manually enter each command.
+You can choose to install this package automatically via a script, or manually enter each command, both options are listed below.

-### Automatic install
+## Automatic install

 !!!
 Note "Automatic Install"
     Copy and paste the following line into the terminal to install and configure Ansible.